Luis Garcia Player Props: Nationals vs. Giants

-On Saturday, Luis Garcia (.286 slugging percentage in past 10 games, with no home runs) and the Washington Nationals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:05 PM ET.
+On Sunday, Luis Garcia (.314 slugging percentage in past 10 games, with zero homers) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Scott Alexander.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Giants.
+He racked up two hits (going 2-for-4) in his last appearance against the Giants.

 Luis Garcia Game Info & Props vs. the Giants